SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/implementing_virtual_functions/creating_profile_load_scripts.md

 The test sequence can be as simple as applying a profile instance to a single resource, but as it is based on a custom script, it can also support advanced test cases involving many resources and profile instances.

-1. Create a custom script defining the test sequence, based on the example script *SRM_ProfileLoadScriptTesterScriptExample* provided with the SRM Framework.
+1. Create a custom script defining the test sequence, based on the example script *SRM_ProfileLoadScriptTesterScriptExample* provided with the SRM framework.

    For example: